Odyssey: Structure

-The narrative opens in medias res; the preceding events are described through flashbacks and storytelling.
+The narrative opens in medias res (lit. 'into the middle of things'); the preceding events are described through flashbacks and storytelling.

 In Classical Greece, some books or sections were provided with their own titles.
 Books 1 to 4, which focus on the perspective of Telemachus, are called the Telemachy.
 Books 9 to 12, wherein Odysseus provides an account of his adventures, are called the Apologos or Apologoi.
-Book 22 was known as Mnesterophonia (Mnesteres + phónos).
+Book 22 was known as Mnesterophonia (mnesteres + phonos).
 Book 22 is generally said to conclude the Greek Epic Cycle, but fragments remain of a lost sequel known as the Telegony.

 Debate exists over what constitutes the "original" Odyssey.
-Some scholars regard the Telemachy as a later additional while others note that later parts do not make sense without those books.
+Some scholars regard the Telemachy as a later addition, while others note that later parts do not make sense without those books.
 Likewise, the poem's ending has been the subject of debate since antiquity—Aristarchus of Samothrace and Aristophanes of Byzantium regarded the epic's real ending as lines 293–295 of book 23.
 Similar debates over the poem's ending occur today.

 Narrative and language

-The epic has 12,109 lines composed in dactylic hexameter, sometimes called Homeric hexameter—a metre with six metrical feet.
-The form of hexameter is catelectic, meaning that it lacks an expected syllable in the last foot.
-Each line has between twelve to seventeen syllable and generally forms a grammatically complete sentence.
+The epic has 12109 lines composed in dactylic hexameter, sometimes called Homeric hexameter—a metre with six metrical feet.
+The form of hexameter is catalectic, meaning that it lacks an expected syllable in the last foot.
+Each line has between twelve and seventeen syllables and generally forms a grammatically complete sentence.
 The poems may have inherited some stylistic traditions but invented others.

 The narrative is primarily related through speech—that is, characters talking to themselves or to somebody else.
 Consequently, they frequently serve as narrators alongside the Homeric narrator, and their speech is the primary method of characterisation.

 The language is simple, direct, and fast-paced.
 It is also literary in style—the vocabulary was likely never the vernacular of any Greek population.
 An important characteristic of the language is the Homeric simile.
 These are comparative metaphors that can be long (Note: During the Quarrel of the Ancients and the Moderns, the Moderns found long Homeric similes so displeasing that they named them comparisons à longue queuë ("long-tailed similes").) or short, typically deriving from the natural world or everyday life.
 Irene de Jong describes them as "omnitemporal"—they may use the simple present tense, or the epic tense (blending past and present), or they may present a timeless truth (gnomic aorist).
 Their functions vary; examples include characterisation and the reinforcement of theme.
 Traditionally, the Homeric simile was regarded as a predecessor of European literary similes.
 This has been contested—for example by Oliver Taplin.
 Modern scholars generally agree that the Homeric similes formed as part of the epics' oral tradition, but earlier writers sometimes said they were added by one or more later poets.

 An important element of Homeric texts is their use of epithets—in English, these are often translated as compound adjectives like much-nourished or much-nourishing.